Table of Contents

 Road Gully Blockage is a common problem due to excessive debris collection or poor maintenance or bad weather condition or due to damage by heavy vehicles.
 If the blockages in the gully pot are not removed on time, it would lead to local flooding or leakage to sub-base or sub-grade levels or generate bad odours or may damage career pipe downstream.

 Road Gully cleaning is carried out with advanced technologies along with vacuuming and high-pressure jetting through the water.
-CCTV surveys are carried before performing high pressure jetting.
+CCTV surveys are carried out before performing high pressure jetting.
 The survey records the status of the existing gully and pipe network.

 It shows all the blockage within the network and the jetting help to clean out the blockages.